lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Endorsements, and Attestation Results.
 For Evidence whose freshness is to be established, the end entity may wish to request a nonce.

-Since an end entity requires a nonces via the RA/CA, an additional roundtrip is necessary.
+Since an end entity requires a nonce via the RA/CA, an additional roundtrip is necessary.
 However, a CSR is a one-shot message.
 Therefore, CMP, EST, and CMC enable the end entity to request information from the RA/CA before submitting a certification request conveniently.
+If multiple attestation statements require different nonces, the end entity repeats this nonce request exchange as needed.

 Once a nonce is obtained, the end entity invokes the API on an Attester, providing the nonce as an input parameter.
 The Attester then returns Evidence, which is embedded into an